liang2kl/os-lab-weekly/docs/midterm.md

 Certainly all modern systems account for the main lesson of FFS:
 **treat the disk like it’s a disk**.

-*Operating System: Three Easy Pieces*
+*Operating Systems: Three Easy Pieces*

 ---